-Buck Yedorwas our lead tester on this review.
+Buck Yedor was our lead tester on this review.
 Between his time spent working in commercial kitchens and as an emergency medical technician, Buck has spent a lot of time working in disposable gloves.
 He knows the importance of having a pair that is comfortable, durable, and can keep your hands clean during the messiest jobs.

 Analysis and Test Results

-After receiving all of the gloves, we put them to work to see how they stacked up against one and another.
+After receiving all of the gloves, we put them to work to see how they stacked up against one another.
 We looked at durability, fit, comfort, ease of use, temperature resistance, and the versatility of each pair.

 Durability takes into account how easily the gloves tear, cut, and puncture.
 Gloves are most likely to tear when being pulled on.
 Throughout our testing, we made sure to try on at least five of every glove and note how often they tore.
 To test for cut and puncture resistance, we used a box cutter to see how well each pair resisted damage.
-The Ammex Gloveworks Industrial Green are far and away the most durable.
+The Ammex Gloveworks Industrial Green is far and away the most durable.
 The thick nitrile was highly durable.
 Both the MedPride Powder-Free Nitrile Exam and the Wostar Multi-Purpose Nitrile offered excellent durability.

 The Clinivex Disposable Vinyl and the Ammex Gloveplus Industrial Vinyl Clear had some of the worst puncture resistance.
-The latex options like the Curad Exam seem to offer protection somewhere between Nitrile and Vinyl.
+The latex options like the Curad Latex Exam seem to offer protection somewhere between Nitrile and Vinyl.